-Well, layering allows you to systematically reduce your life insurance coverage over time as your needs change and your ‘obligations’ start supporting themselves.
+Layering allows you to systematically reduce your life insurance coverage over time as your needs change and your obligations start supporting themselves.

-It can be a very effective strategy that can save you a lot of money over the years.
-I’ve seen some families save 25% or more on the cost of a single policy.
+It can be a very effective strategy, saving you a lot of money over the years.
+Families have saved 25% or more on the cost of a single policy.

-If you choose a term length that is too long, you can always simply cancel the policy when you realize you no longer need it.
-The biggest penalty for this is you’ve likely paid more over the life of the policy than you should have.
-So it cost you some money.
-Stinks yes, but not the end of the world.
+If you choose too long of a term length, you can always simply cancel the policy when you realize you no longer need it.
+The biggest penalty for this is that you’ve paid more over the life of the policy than needed.

 Best Case Scenario